monocle-h2020/camera_calibration/calibration/README.md

 A gain map is generated using [gain.py](gain.py).
 This map has the gain (in normalised ADU/photoelectron) in each pixel.
-This is not used in further calibration, but can be used to convert a signal to photoelectrons with the `spectacle` function `spectacle.calibrate.convert_to_photoelectrons`.
+This is not used in further calibration, but can be used to convert a signal to photoelectrons with the `spectacle` function `spectacle.camera.convert_to_photoelectrons`.

 The gain calibration requires a bias correction.
 If no measured bias map is available, one is generated from the camera information file.